If you’re feeling a tad overwhelmed facing the yoghurt section in your supermarket aisle you’re not alone.

-Not strained and often containing thickeners such as cream, milk solids, gelatine and gums, which are added to create a creamy texture.
+Greek-style yoghurt means it’s not strained and often contains thickeners such as cream, milk solids, gelatine and gums, which are added to create a creamy texture.

 Tamar Valley Greek Style (per 100g serve): 542kJ, 5.3g protein, 9.8g fat, 5.2g sugars, 160mg calcium.